-Luke Wyland’s latest release fluctuates between experimental amalgams of diverse elements & intimate asides at breakneck speed.
-There’s a sense of impatience, of wanting to leap quickly from idea to idea, & the enthusiasm’s hard to ignore.
-Tracks like ‘Crazy Idol’ & ‘Don’t Lie Down’ opt for small-scale sleepy softness, but it’s the reckless unstoppability of ‘Solid Gold’ & ‘Why I Must’ that makes the album so compelling.
+Luke Wyland’s latest release fluctuates between experimental amalgams of diverse elements and intimate asides at breakneck speed.
+There’s a sense of impatience, of wanting to leap quickly from idea to idea, and the enthusiasm’s hard to ignore.
+Tracks like ‘Crazy Idol’ and ‘Don’t Lie Down’ opt for small-scale sleepy softness, but it’s the reckless unstoppability of ‘Solid Gold’ and ‘Why I Must’ that makes the album so compelling.
 Like a knees-up on a runaway train – fantastic.

 [Leaf | Insound]

 Hanne Hukkelberg crafts songs that seem to shift just as you’re getting used to them.
 ‘Noah’, for instance, increasingly bids farewell to its initial hesitancy, ultimately romping along at a rate of knots.
 In ‘The Bigger Me’ she surrounds herself (Björk-like) in a chorus of mbiras that ultimately yields to a whistling kettle.
 Make no mistake, though, she’s no kook and her voice is substantial and superbly controlled, yet her music is a glorious demonstration of allowing the madness to exceed the method.

 36 | Lindstrøm – Six Cups of Rebel

 Reviewed back in April, this album proves that when Hans-Peter Lindstrøm gets experimental the results are outstanding.
 Far superior to his bland later release Smalhans, Six Cups of Rebel opens with brooding minimalism before expanding into wildly contagious dance territories that at times encroach on the epic.